XRPLF/xrpl.js/docs/index.md

 ---- | ---- | -----------
 txJSON | string | The prepared transaction in rippled JSON format. instructions | object | The instructions for how to execute the transaction after adding automatic defaults.
-*instructions.* fee | [value](#value) | An exact fee to pay for the transaction.
+*instructions.* fee | [value](#value) | The fee to pay for the transaction.
 See [Transaction Fees](#transaction-fees) for more information.
+For multi-signed transactions, this fee will be multiplied by (N+1), where N is the number of signatures you plan to provide.
 *instructions.* sequence | [sequence](#account-sequence-number) | The initiating account's sequence number for this transaction.
 *instructions.* maxLedgerVersion | integer,null | The highest ledger version that the transaction can be included in.
 Set to `null` if there is no maximum.
+If not null, this must be an integer greater than 0, or one of the following strings: 'validated', 'closed', 'current'.
 *instructions.* maxLedgerVersion | string,null | The highest ledger version that the transaction can be included in.
 Set to `null` if there is no maximum.
+If not null, this must be an integer greater than 0, or one of the following strings: 'validated', 'closed', 'current'.

 ### Example